SadLabib/CodeClash/README.md

-# CodeClash - Team Tracker API
+# CodeClash - Problem Solving Dashboard API

 ## Project Overview

-**CodeClash** is a comprehensive platform designed for competitive programmers to track and manage their problem-solving journey.
+**CodeClash** is a comprehensive platform designed for competitive programmers / problem solvers to track and manage their problem-solving journey.
 It provides a centralized dashboard for tracking coding problems, managing deadlines, and measuring progress over time.
 Additionally, it offers a social environment where coders can connect, share experiences, and challenge each other.

 ## Features